evgenyneu/Auk/README.md

 🔨🔨🔨 This is work in progress 🔨🔨🔨

-# Great Auk, a paged image scroll view for iOS / Swift
+# The Great Auk, a paged image scroll view for iOS / Swift

 This is an iOS library that shows remote and local images in a scroll view with paging indicator.